connor-stewarty/connor-stewarty.github.io/docs/blog/posts/2025-11-23-live-server-rack-diagrams.md

 Any type of diagram can be used, but for this project I am creating a server rack diagram.
 Enable the server rack shapes by going to **+ More Shapes** in the bottom right and enabling the **Rack** shapes.

-Add svg data IDs for any elements that will be tied to prometheus items.
+Add svg data IDs for any elements that will be tied to Prometheus items.
 To do this right click the element in draw.io **Edit Data... ->** and double click **ID** to set the svg data ID.
 In the below diagram I set a svg data ID to match the element label for the `google.com` element and the `8.8.8.8` element.
-These are the same hosts I specified in the prometheus config for probing up/down status.
+These are the same hosts I specified in the Prometheus config for probing up/down status.

 Once the diagram has been created, save it by going to **File -> Export as -> SVG...**